OverviewBlog

 • Development finance for larger projects

-Lenders scrutinise exit strategies carefully, as this determines their risk exposure.
+Lenders scrutinise exit strategies carefully, as bridging loans require confidence in how the debt will be cleared within the agreed term, just as business lenders assess repayment plans for emergency business loans and other short-term facilities.
 A strong, realistic exit strategy is often more important than your current income when securing approval.

 Advantages and Considerations